Some things you may not know about Peridot - August Birthstone

 Even pirates loved peridot and believed that it protected them against evil and kept them safe from night terrors.

 Peridot is formed deep in the earth and comes to the surface from volcanoes.
 On the island of Oahu in Hawaii peridot grains can still be found washed up on shore and according to folklore these tiny pieces of peridot represent the tears of Pele, the goddess of the elements.

 The word peridot is believed to be derived from the French word petriot which means unclear and the French were the first to call the stone peridot in the 18th century.

 Early miners used to search for peridot at night because they believed that the crystals were easier to find by the light of the moon and peridot has been mined as a gemstone for around four thousand years and although it’s actually the most difficult gemstone to polish we still can't get enough of the gorgeous peridot.

+If your looking to buy peridot, the birthstone for August for a gift or for yourself, have a look at Desiderate Jewellery amazing pieces.
 If you click on any of the images you will see more details or go to our website to shop Peridot Jewellery. www.desiderate.com.au